Henock-Lite/100-projects-Js/02. Loading/README.md

 ### Features

-In this project, I used the following JavaScript elements:
+In this project, I used the following css elements and javascript methode:
-1. **`@keyframes loading`**:
+1.  **`animation`**:

-   This method is used to animation on css
+   This property is used to animation on css

+2. **`@keyframes`**:

+   This method is  for executed the way how the animation property must work  with transform properties

     - css